 10.15am: The first stop is in the village of Marton where you can stand on the site of the cottage where Captain Cook was born in 1728, now marked with a granite vase, and view the commemorative plaque mounted on a slab of granite from Point Hicks, the headland first sighted by Cook in the discovery of Australia We then head for Great Ayton, pausing to photograph Roseberry Topping, a boyhood haunt of James Cook.

-10.15am: Our first stop is in the beautiful traditional English village of Great Ayton where James Cook lived through most of his childhood, with options to see his Schoolroom, the Church where he worshipped and his family are buried, his statue on the village green and the site of his cottage that was dismantled brick by brick and transported to Melbourne!
+10.45am: We arrive in the beautiful English village of Great Ayton where James Cook lived through most of his childhood, to see his Schoolroom, the Church where he worshipped and his family are buried, his statue on the village green and the site of his cottage that was dismantled brick by brick and transported to Melbourne!

-11.00am: We leave Great Ayton and follow the scenic route over the North York Moors that Cook walked to reach the small fishing village of Staithes for his first contact with the sea, passing by the Captain Cook Monument on Easby Moor.
+11.30am: We leave Great Ayton and follow the route over the North York Moors that Cook took when he walked to the small fishing village of Staithes for his first contact with the sea, pausing to view and photograph the Captain Cook Monument on Easby Moor.

-5.15pm: We arrive back at the pick-up point at approximately 5:15pm and say our goodbyes.
+5.30pm: We arrive back at the pick-up point at approximately 5:30pm and say our goodbyes (6.00pm for Leeds).

 We are very flexible and do everything we can to ensure that ALL our passengers have a great day out with us by providing options and choices.
 This could mean that we adjust the itinerary to accommodate special requests from the group, or to make the best we can of the day if the weather is unfavourable.

 November – March – Please note that, between around the end of October and Mid-March, some of the attractions in Whitby are closed for the winter (including the Captain Cook Museum).